Gamerooni/Unforgiving-Parasites/README.md

 - Balance each one of the plugs with differing stats and effects (so it's not just the same plug reskinned)
   - add cuttability where it would make sense
   - softer and squishier ones would probably be quite strong against physical stuff but weak against magic, and harder ones the opposite
+  - probably slap regeneration onto everything?
+  - look into the other modifiers too, I think there are some good ones lying around
 - Add buffs and debuffs to the player based on which parasite they have and what state the parasite is in
 - Go hard on testing and normalizing all the sounds
 - Automatic CI/CD